Rangutang-p/Rangutang/README.md

 "Past work" contains practice files

-"Project 1" contains the html, css and js which will be incorporated into website
+"Project 1" contains the website files

 code should be annotated for clarity